smartbugs/smartbugs/README.md

 ## Installation

-SmartBugs has been tested with Linux, MacOS or Windows.
+SmartBugs has been tested with Linux, MacOS and Windows.
 It depends on Docker and Python.
 For details, see the [installation instructions](doc/installation.md).